hpi-swa-teaching/GameMecha/README.md

 #### Collider Hierarchy
 The collider hierarchy looks as follows:
-- `GMCollider` (abstract): common properties such as position, rotation, scale, layer/mask
+- `GMCollider` (abstract): common properties such as center, rotation, scale, layer/mask
     - `GMCompositeCollider`: container that groups any number of child colliders
     - `GMPrimitiveCollider` (abstract): standard collider that implements the geometrical collision logic
         - `GMPrimitiveRectangleCollider`: rectangle shaped collider